 The good news is that it’s already happening.
 According to an Earnest survey earlier this year, millennial women are more likely than men to say they have met financial milestones like financial independence.
 Let’s not stop there, however.
 Women at all life stages can change their approach to maximize financial security.

-It might start with saying yes to risk.
+It might start by saying yes to risk.